kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 MyISAM vs. InnoDB
 ----------

 The data collected so far is just the beginning.
 Eventually all the partitions will be filled up quite evenly.
-Also, the overall size will grow accordingly, so we might have to introduce partitions by 10,000 - well, this is not possible at the moment, the limit is 8192, which, for a human, makes it more difficult to compute the partition a particular id is to be found.
+Also, the overall size will grow accordingly, so we might have to introduce partitions by 10,000 - well, this is not possible at the moment, the limit is 8192, which, for a human only, makes it more difficult to compute the partition a particular id is to be found.

 There are good reasons why I chose MyISAM as database engine for these tables and not InnoDB.
 With partitioned InnoDB tables, things are more complicated, as usual, but moving files around can be done nevertheless.
 See [Importing InnoDB Partitions in MySQL 5.6 and MariaDB 10.0/10.1](http://www.geoffmontee.com/importing-innodb-partitions-in-mysql-5-6-and-mariadb-10-010-1/)